shawly/docker-nut/README.md

 |`/nut/titles`| rw | This is the path NUT will use to scan for nsps. |
 |`/nut/conf`| rw | This is the path NUT will use to read its config files. |
 |`/nut/_NSPOUT`| rw | This is the path NUT use for outputting nsp files. |

+**Note**: You can also use `/nut/titledb` within a separate bind mount or volume so your titledb is persisted between recreation of your container, this improves startup time.

 ### Ports